jgowler/Python-Terraform-Kubernetes-Project/Docker-Files/README.md

-# Create Dockerfile, Dockerimage, Test, upload to Dockerhub
+# Create Dockerfile, Docker image, Test, upload to Dockerhub

 1. After getting all the files together the next step was to set up the creation of the Docker image using a Dockerfile: